Find out more about how you will receive your exam results for the MCCQE Part II.

 When and how you will receive your MCCQE Part II results?

-Examination results are confirmed by the Medical Council of Canada (MCC) Central Examination Committee (CEC), which meets in June for the spring session and typically meets in December for the fall session.
+Examination results are confirmed by the Medical Council of Canada (MCC) Central Examination Committee (CEC), which meets in June for the May session and typically meets in December for the fall session.

 Note: Due to a standard-setting exercise that will take place following the fall 2018 MCCQE Part II, the CEC will confirm fall 2018 results in January 2019.

 After results are confirmed, you will receive a notification by email and a message in your physiciansapply.ca account stating that you can verify your final Medical Council of Canada Qualifying Examination (MCCQE) Part II result (for example, pass, fail) through your physiciansapply.ca account.